 Background on my skin/what I wear under sunscreen

 Although my skin is technically combination, I find my cheeks and chin to be quite dehydrated in the winter.
 I find all sunscreens make it more dry.
-I also live in a climate that is near freezing but we rarely run the heat.
+I also live in a climate that is near freezing but we rarely turn on the heat in the winter.

 I wear sunscreen on top of a moisturizer (and eye cream) that has been layered over several serums.
 I sometimes mix a drop of maracuja oil into my moisturizer but I haven’t been doing that lately.
 I rarely wear foundation on top of sunscreen.